 What is shingles?

-Shingles is an infection caused by the varicella zoster virus (VZV) that can cause nerve inflammation and intense pain, a reddened rash, and blisters (vesicles) that break open and crust over before slowly resolving.
-The rash and pain subside within a few weeks in most cases, but some of those affected may have severe pain that lingers for months or even years.
-VZV causes both shingles and chickenpox.
-When a person is first exposed to VZV, usually in childhood, they develop chickenpox, a common highly contagious primary systemic infection that causes multiple "crops" of vesicles in multiple locations and is passed from person to person through direct contact with fluid from blisters or coughing or sneezing.
+When someone is first exposed to VZV, usually in childhood, the person develops chickenpox, a common, highly contagious, primary systemic infection that causes multiple "crops" of vesicles in multiple locations on the body.
+Chickenpox is passed from person to person through direct contact with fluid from the blisters or coughing or sneezing.
 Once the chickenpox has resolved, the virus becomes dormant, persisting in a latent form at the base of sensory nerve cells near the spinal cord and brain.
 Normally, the body's immune system maintains this latency and produces sufficient VZV antibodies to protect against future exposures.